colinsheppard/pevi/model-description/Generic_plug-in_electric_vehicle_infrastructure_model_description.md

 - The driver only considers en-route TAZs that are reachable given their range.
 - The search is first restricted to reachable en-route TAZs that would allow the driver to reach the ultimate destination in one trip after recharging (note that this must be based on a stateOfCharge of 0.8 if only level 3 chargers are available in the candidate TAZ).
 If no such TAZs can be found, or all of these TAZs have a score of 0, then all reachable en-route TAZs are considered.
 - Each reachable en-route TAZ is assigned a score equal to the number of available chargers or a certain level times the level number (E.g. if two level 3 and one level 2 chargers are available then the score would be 2 * 3 + 1 * 2 = 8).
 If the TAZ is the driver’s home, then 8 is added to the score for that TAZ (in other words, a home charger is as valuable as 4 level 2 chargers but not as valuable as 3 level 3 chargers).  **Do we want to judge multi-unit chargers more harshly?
 How much?**
-- The TAZ with the highest score is selected (ties are broken by selecting the furthest taz from the current location).
+- The TAZ with the highest score is selected (ties are broken by selecting the furthest TAZ from the current location).
 If no en-route TAZs have any available chargers (i.e. if they all have a score of 0), then the driver selects the most distance reachable TAZ.

+## 5.8 Distance From To / Time From To
+The distance-from-to and time-from-to submodels is called for each driver during setup to set that driver's externalDistance and externalTime agent variables.

 # 6. Parameters

 ````